-The Washington-Saratoga-Warren-Hamilton-Essex BOCES does not discriminate in its programs and activities, including employment and admission as applicable, on the basis of actual or perceived race, color, creed, sex, sexual orientation, national origin, religion, age, economic status, marital status, veterans' status, political affiliation, domestic victim status, use of a guide dog, hearing dog or service dog, disability, or other classifications protected under federal or state law, and provides equal access to the Boy Socuts and other designated youth groups.
-The designated district compliance officer(s) will coordinate compliance with the nondiscrimination requirements of Title VI and Title VI and Title VI of the Cifus Rights Act of 1994, Title to VI of the Education Amendments of 1972, Set of 1973, the Americans with Disabilities Act of 1990, as amended, the Boy Socuts of America Equal Access Act, and the New York State Human Rights Law.
-The BOCES Only Rights Compliance Officers are: Turina Parker and Michael Varney, Washington-Saratoga-Warner-Hamilton-Essex BOCES, 267 Ballard Road, Suite S, Wilton, NY 12831.
-Phone: (518) 581-3716, email: tuparker@wswhebooss.org.
-Complaints may also be filed with the Office for Civil Rights.
-New York Office, U.S. Department of Education, 32 Uid Slip, 26th Floor, New York, VI 10005-2500, phone (646) 242-3408, email: COXIN-NewYork@ed.gov.
+The Washington-Saratoga-Warren-Hamilton-Essex BOCES does not discriminate in its programs and activities, including employment and admission as applicable, on the basis of actual or perceived race, color, creed, sex, sexual orientation, national origin, religion, age, economic status, marital status, veterans' status, political affiliation, domestic victim status, use of a guide dog, hearing dog or service dog, disability, or other classifications protected under federal or state law, and provides equal access to the Boy Scouts and other designated youth groups.
+The designated district compliance officer(s) will coordinate compliance with the nondiscrimination requirements of Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, the Americans with Disabilities Act of 1990, as amended, the Boy Scouts of America Equal Access Act, and the New York State Human Rights Law.
+The BOCES Civil Rights Compliance Officers are: Katelynn Attanasio and David Ashdown, Washington-Saratoga-Warren-Hamilton-Essex BOCES, 267 Ballard Road, Suite 5, Wilton, NY 12831. phone: (518) 581-3372, email: kattanasio@wswheboces.org or dashdown@wswheboces.org.
+Complaints may also be filde with the Office for Civil Rights, Law York Office, U.S. Department of Education, 32 Old Slip, 26th Floor, New York, NY 10005- 2500, phone (646) 428-3800, fax (646) 428-3843, email: OCR.NewYork@ed.gov.
+11/2023